seriema/nodesecurity-www/advisories/uglifyjs_incorrectly_handles_non-boolean_comparisons.md

 patched_versions: ">= 2.4.24"
 ...

-[Yan](https://twitter.com/bcrypt) discovered that UglifyJS versions 2.4.23 and earlier are affected by a vulnerability which allows a specially crafted Javascript file to have altered functionality after minification, allowing potentially malicious code to be hidden within secure code, activated by minification.
+[Tom MacWright](https://github.com/mishoo/UglifyJS2/issues/751) discovered that UglifyJS versions 2.4.23 and earlier are affected by a vulnerability which allows a specially crafted Javascript file to have altered functionality after minification.
+This bug was [demonstrated](https://zyan.scripts.mit.edu/blog/backdooring-js/) by [Yan](https://twitter.com/bcrypt) to allow potentially malicious code to be hidden within secure code, activated by minification.

 ## Details: